 - Data replication between regions must be fast and reliable.

-- Having a global network infrastructure to connect your different regions.
+- You need a global network infrastructure to connect your different regions.

 - Services should not have local state — they must be stateless, and state should be shared between regions.